stefanDeveloper/heiDGAF/docs/pipeline.rst

 - :class:`OCSVMDetector`

 Multivariate models in `streamad.model`:
-Currently, we rely on the packet size for multivariate processing.
+Currently, we rely on the packet size and number occurances for multivariate processing.

 - :class:`xStreamDetector`
 - :class:`RShashDetector`